Markovian Continuity of the MMSE: Discussion and Future Work

 \section{Discussion and Future Work}

-This work focused on bridging the gap between the perception of practitioners of the MMSE being robust and the claim of the theoreticians of the MMSE being discontinuous in general.
+This work focused on bridging the gap between the practitioners' perception that MMSE is robust and theoretical results showing discontinuity in general.

-By introducing a Markov restriction~\eqref{eq:Markov:intro} between the nominal parameter, the nominal measurement, and the converging measurement, we proved that MMSE is in fact continuous assuming converging second moments.
+By introducing a Markov restriction~\eqref{eq:Markov:intro} between the nominal parameter, the nominal measurement, and the converging measurement, we proved that MMSE is in fact continuous assuming continuity of the second moment.
 Such a restriction may be of interest beyond MMSE estimation, e.g., in other inference problems.

-Assuming converging second moments, we further established results on the upper-semicontinuity in distribution and continuity for MMSE in estimating a parameter from a converging sequence of channels under an \textit{individual} statistical degradedness assumption of each converging channel with respect to the limit channel.
+We further established results on the upper semicontinuity in distribution and continuity for MMSE in estimating a finite-power parameter from a converging sequence of channels under an \textit{individual} statistical degradedness assumption of each converging channel with respect to the limit channel.

-Finally, we proved that the MMSE under linear estimation is continuous in distribution assuming again converging second moments.
+We also proved that the MMSE under linear estimation is continuous in distribution assuming again continuity of the second moment.